-\ The number before the parenthesis indicates the number of hours of credit; the first number within the parentheses indicates the number of hours of recitation each week; the second shows the number of hours to be spent in laboratory work each week; and the third, where there is one, indicates the number of hours of outside work in connection with the laboratory each week.
+^{} The number before the parenthesis indicates the number of hours of credit; the first number within the parentheses indicates the number of hours of recitation each week; the second shows the number of hours to be spent in laboratory work each week.

-Students who offer but one unit of algebra for admission take a five-hour course in College Algebra, Math.
+[†] Students who offer but one unit of algebra for admission take a five-hour course in College Algebra, Math.
 107. The additional hours are applied against electives.